-Installing the Backup Configuration Server on UNIX
+Installing on UNIX

 - a.
 On the Management Framework 8.1 product CD, go to configuration\layer/ configserver/operating\system/. - b.
 Type install at the command prompt, and press Enter. - c.
 For the installation type, type 2 to select Configuration Server Master Backup, and press Enter. - d.
 For the external authentication option, type the number corresponding to the type of External Authentication that will be used (LDAP, Radius, both, or neither), and press Enter.